-This tour, led by Peter Neeson Belfast WwTW site Manager, will begin with an overview of the site after which you will be guided around the various stages of the treatment process finishing with a visit to the Terminal Pumping Station which handles flows from Belfast Storm Tunnel.
+This tour, led by Peter Neeson Belfast WwTW site Manager, will begin with an overview of the site.
+After that, you will be guided around the various stages of the treatment process, finishing with a visit to the Terminal Pumping Station which handles flows from Belfast Storm Tunnel.

-PLACE has partnered with the Institute of Civil Engineers (ICE) to bring you this project
+PLACE has partnered with the Institution of Civil Engineers (ICE) to bring you this project

 Accessibility: Not wheelchair accessible.
 Tour involves staircases and elevated walkways.
 Hi-vis vests and hard hats will be provided.
 Safety footwear, if available, should be worn.
 Otherwise, strong shoes or boots would be advisable.